CS#4: Innovative landfill leachate treatment to enable resource recovery from wastewater treatment plants, Ancona & Sofia

 Photo credit: Municipal Enterprise for Waste Treatment – Sofia

-Overview of the sanitary landfill in Gabrovo municipality @Uni Sofia
+Overview of the sanitary landfill in Gabrovo municipality @UNI Sofia

 Our aim: Developing an innovative approach to treat landfill leachate